-Over the past month U.S. authorities have arrested and detained at least 750 immigrants in raids across the country.
-The sweeps are part of a program dubbed Operation Return To Sender run by the federal agency ICE, the Immigration and Customs Enforcement.
+AMY GOODMAN: Over the past month, U.S. authorities have arrested and detained at least 750 immigrants in raids across the country.
+The sweeps are part of a program dubbed Operation Return to Sender, run by the federal agency ICE, the Immigration and Customs Enforcement.

-In Maryland, 65 workers were detained in late March during a raid at the sportswear company Under Armour outside of Baltimore.
+In Maryland, 65 workers were detained in late March during a raid at the sportswear company Under Armour, outside Baltimore.

 In Pennsylvania, 61 immigrants were arrested during a four-day sweep.